dennisdevio/milestone-project-4/README.md

 - [Django 3.2](https://docs.djangoproject.com/en/4.0/releases/3.2/) Django 3.2 was used to implement a Full Stack website with python.

 ## Testing
+Previously the site did not work as intended as the register/login functionality was broken.
+Now site works well as a whole.
+All CRUD and Payment functionality is present.
+During the later stages of development new bugs wire introduced, e. g the sizes vanishing from detailed view, it does not affect the site functionality itelf so due to time constraints i left it for this release.
+The order confirmation has room for improvement, it is not fully detailed at the moment but it serves it's purpose.
+The site works on all screens, both mobile and desktop.
+There is a minor issue with the navbar on Iphone 5.
+It could align a bit better but apart from that it works as intended.

 #### Bugs Fixed
 - Stripe API not working was fixed by setting the Stripe API Keys in config vars in Heroku.